JakubPekala/weather-forecast-app/README.md

 # Weather forecast

-This project is a sample application created as recruitment task for Linkfactory company, for a position of frontend developer (junior/mid).
+This project is a sample application created as recruitment task for a position of frontend developer (junior/mid).

 Its main goal is to display weather forecast for city given by user.

+Online wroking version is available under link: https://weather-forecast-jpekala.herokuapp.com

 ## Technicalities